jessepav/libgdx-wiki-old/Project-Setup-Gradle.md

 Note that the Advanced button lets you set the project generation to generate Eclipse and/or IDEA projects **without** Gradle integration, as described in more detail in the wiki article about [workflow without Gradle](Improving-workflow-with-Gradle#how-to-remove-gradle-ide-integration-from-your-project), as well as options to use an alternative repository to Maven Central and to not force downloading dependencies.
 You do not need to change the advance settings if you are a beginner.

-When ready, click "Generate". **Now you are ready to import the project into your IDE, run, debug and package it!**
+When ready, click "Generate".

 note: You may get a message indicating that you have a more recent version of android build tools or android API than the recomended.
 This is not a blocking message and you may continue.

+**Now you are ready to import the project into your IDE, run, debug and package it!**

   * [[Eclipse|Gradle and Eclipse]]
   * [[Intellij IDEA and Android studio|Gradle and Intellij IDEA]]
   * [[NetBeans|Gradle and NetBeans]]
   * [[Commandline|Gradle on the Commandline]]

+# Additional reading on project creation

-### Creating a libgdx project on the command line
+## Creating a libgdx project on the command line

+This section is to create your project from the command line.
+This is not required if you use the wizard above.
 IF you run it from the command line, specify the following arguments.

 * **dir**: the directory to write the project to, relative or absolute